alastairpatrick/qos/README.md

 Tasks have affinity to a particular core on which they run.
 Tasks can migrate themselves to other cores while running.
 This is the underlying mechanism upon which multi-core IPC is built.

-Task migration is motivated by RP2040's unique dual-core SMP architecture, which does _not_ provide inter-core atomic instructions, such as atomic compare and set.
+Task migration is motivated by RP2040's unique dual-core SMP architecture, which _does not_ provide inter-core atomic instructions, such as atomic compare-and-set.

 #### Example 1